harvir619/Employee-Management-System/README.md

 # Employee Management System
- Employees Management System with Laravel, Filament, livewire and APIs
+ Employees Management System with Laravel, Filament, livewire and APIs.
+The database was managed using TablePlus and MYSQL